 When treatment companies use these disinfectants, the process is known as chemical disinfection.
 This is in contrast to physical disinfection, which refers to non-chemical processes such as boiling, UV exposure, or filtering to remove pathogens.

 These physical water disinfection methods are also incredibly useful in making sure our tap water is safe to drink.
 In fact, filtering is currently the most effective way to remove the dangerous parasites Cryptosporidium parvum and Giardia lamblia.
 These parasites are resistant to chlorine, so they cannot be removed via chemical disinfectant.

 How Is Tap Water Disinfected?

 The chemical disinfectant process is usually the final stage in ensuring our tap water is safe enough to drink.
 (Previous processes can include steps known as oxidation, coagulation, and settling).
-Professionals at a treatment plant add the chlorine, chloramine, or other chemical disinfectants to the water before entering the distribution system.
-This is the part of a supply network that transports the water from the centralized plant to residential and commercial properties.
+Professionals at a treatment plant add chlorine or chloramine in water, or other chemical disinfectants before it enters the distribution system.
+This is part of a supply network that transports the water from the centralized plant to residential and commercial properties.